4 September 2021

 We work in partnership to look at the role worry has in their life.
 While going at the clients pace, I take time to support clients to develop the skills they need to make changes.
 Similarly, we explore ways to relax and recharge and let go of unhelpful beliefs and habits so they can enjoy their lives.

 For many of us, worrying about things that scare us is often a way to avoid feelings we don’t like.
-While we can’t change the fact that Covid-19 is here, we can recognise that we’ll have a lot of anxious thoughts and feelings and try to accept them.
+We can’t change the fact that Covid-19 is here, or other situations going on in the world today.
+What we can do is recognise that we’ll have a lot of anxious thoughts and feelings and try to accept them.

-It’s natural to feel sad about losing our normal way of life, and to worry about our jobs or how we’re going to keep the kids occupied.
+It’s natural to feel sad about losing our normal way of life, and to worry about our jobs or how our kids are coping.

 Furthermore, research shows if we avoid our emotions, it only makes them stronger and last longer.